 4) More technology equals higher efficiency:

-Online job listings, careers sections on company websites, job opportunities delivered straight to your inbox and accessed on the go via your smartphone – technology has revolutionised job searching.
+Online job listings, career sections on company websites, job opportunities delivered straight to your inbox, and accessed on the go via your smartphone – technology has revolutionized job searching.

 Recent graduate Harriet McWilliams employs technology to find relevant opportunities and also valuable future contacts: